bolotnikov/gamedevland/docs/tower-defense.md

 The coordinate of the right edge of the screen can be obtained by finding out the width of the `canvas` by calling `App.app.view.width`.
 If the `x` coordinate of the bullet is less than `0` or greater than the coordinate of the right edge of the screen, destroy the bullet sprite, remove the callback from the ticker and fire the corresponding event.

-Now that we can track the bullet's destruction event, we'll modify the `Tower.shoot` method and remove the destroyed bullet from the tower's bullet pool:
+Now as we can track the bullet's destruction event, we'll modify the `Tower.shoot` method and remove the destroyed bullet from the tower bullet pool:

 ```javascript
 shoot(enemy) {